In your current role, how often do you write code to complete your work objectives? | Percentage |

 Coding frequency and tools

-We asked all respondents “In your current role, how often do you write code to complete your work objectives?”
+We asked respondents if they had any coding experience, inside or outside of work.
+Of 1300 respondents, 92.9% had coding experience.
+We asked all respondents with coding experience “In your current role, how often do you write code to complete your work objectives?”

 Access to and knowledge of programming languages

-Given a list of programming tools, we asked all respondents if the tool was available to use for their work.
+Given a list of programming tools, we asked all respondents with coding experience if the tool was available to use for their work.
+Note this includes respondents who do not code in their current role.

-Access to tools does not necessarily refer to official departmental policy.
-Some analysts may have access to tools that others cannot access within the same organisation.
+Access to tools does not necessarily refer to official policy.
+Some analysts may have access to tools others cannot access within the same organisation.

 Access to coding tools